mendes-r/mescc-cslab/delivery-2/ricardo-notes.md

 - No final, requisitos e diagrama e blocos com os elementos!!!!!
 No state machine

+- Deployment diagram with own MQTT broker cluster or other protocol

+- Cluster strategy.... load balancer to all nodes in cluster !!!!

 ### Why Critical

 - Byzantine fault